 In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent ESL icebreaker.
-They also have to mingle and talk to each other, which is exactly what you want on the first day of class!
+Your students also have to mingle and talk to each other, which is exactly what you want on the first day of class!

 #4: Group Therapy

-Group Therapy works especially well for older teenagers or adult classes.
+Group Therapy is an ESL icebreaker activity that works especially well for older teenagers or adult classes.
 It helps your students share the fears that they might have about the upcoming class, or learning English in general.

 #5: Cosmo Quiz

-Need more ideas?
+Need more idea for ESL Icebreakers??
 Check out: 39 ESL Icebreakers for Teenagers and Adults on Amazon

 #6 Riddles and Trivia